rdeliaus/Jenkins-Dockerfile/README.md

 # Jenkins-Dockerfile
-This Dockerfile is used to setup a Jenkins's instance in a Docker Container.
+This Dockerfile is used to build a Jenkins's instance in a Docker Container.